Converting a Word Document to ASCII Text - the Long Method

-- Click inside the Notepad window, and then
+- Click inside the Notepad/TextEdit window, and then

 - Click on Edit > Paste, or

-PC, press the Control and the "v" keys simultaneously.
+- On a PC, press the Control and the "v" keys simultaneously

 - Select File > Save As, and then

-- Name the file resume.txt (or whatever.txt), with
+- Name the file your-name-resume.txt (or whatever.txt), with

-You will notice that your resume, in Notepad, is not as "pretty" as it was before.
-That's because it is now plain text.
-All special formats, like bolding and italicizing, have been removed, as have any graphics or other non-text elements.
-(Now you know why it is called "plain" text!)
+You will notice that your resume, in Notepad or TextEdit, is not as "interesting" as it was before.
+That's because all special formats, like bolding and italicizing, graphics, and other non-text elements are gone.
 This is a good thing!
 At least, for e-mail, it is.

-(Be sure to read Protecting Your Privacy and Choosing a Job Site for more information.)
+Check out the sample finished ASCII resume.
+Be sure to read Protecting Your Privacy and Choosing a Job Site for more information.

 About the author...